benjie91/react-table-wrapper/README.md

 #### Add the Table

-You can add the wrapper to a React component with 4 props:
+You can add the wrapper to a React component using 4 props:

 1.  tableId (string): Used as an HTML ID on the page to identify the table.
 Ensure that it is unique in the page.
 2.  title (string): Used as the title that appears above at the top of the ReactTable.